wazuh/wazuh-documentation/source/user-manual/system-calls-monitoring/audit-examples.rst

   audit.res: 1

 .. note::
-    It is possible to define the previous rules as an unique rule with *-p warx*, but as we explained in the previous section, each type of key must have its own key.
+    While it would be possible to define the previous rules as one single rule that specifies *-p warx*, we intentionally separate them out so each rule has its own unique **key** value that is important for analysis.

 Let's see what happens when we execute the following commands: